pellcorp/creality-wiki/docs/updating.md

 /usr/data/pellcorp/k1/installer.sh --update
 ```

+!!! note

+    If you get a `ERRROR: Mount option must be specified`, you must provide a `--mount TheMount` where `TheMount` is a reference to the mount you are currently
+    using, and that will depend on what probe you are using, you can consult the #mount-options section of your specific probe wiki page.

 This backs up your customisations, updates the creality repo, applies all changes to your `/usr/data/printer_data/config` directory and then reapplies your customisations over the top.

 ## Reinstalling